 To satisfy the demands of the elite, enormous resources were expended harvesting large numbers of shelled creatures, most of which yielded only tiny pearls or none at all.
 To the present day, wild natural pearls such as conch, abalone, scallop, oyster, quahog and other clams, melo-melo, pipi, and pen pearls are priced on the basis of their rarity.
 They can be certified as originating from a species with which cultivation is not known to be possible.
 Numerous pearls also grow naturally in molluscs under cultivation – tiny “seed” pearls are an example – but are classified with cultivated pearls.

 Because natural pearls grow in many shelled creatures, they contribute enormous variety.
-Do not demand that they resemble high quality cultured pearls; that is asking to be cheated.
+Best not demand that they resemble high quality cultured pearls; that is asking to be cheated.

 Cultivating pearls was contemplated and attempted for hundreds of years before success was attained in Japan in the 1920’s.
 Not only did it bring pearls within the reach of a wider audience, but it provided pearls with size, roundness, and regularity unavailable in natural pearls.
 Japanese cultivation technology, provided as part of war reparations, helped to launch the southsea pearl industry in Australia.
 Meanwhile operators in Japan and China adapted it for freshwater mussels, and frequent innovation provides a stream of new fw pearl products.
 They are so diverse that we need to keep learning in order to remain reasonably well-informed.